 - Cornell University

-Therefore, the goals of this WG include:
+The goals of this WG include:

 2) Create a community of practice among administrators at doctorate-granting institutions whose role encompasses public engagement or diverse career preparation for humanities PhDs.

-3) Create a network among humanities PhD students at Syracuse University, the University of Rochester and Cornell University with an interest in publicly engaged work, public humanities, and non-academic career paths
+3) Create a network among humanities PhD students at Syracuse University, the University of Rochester and Cornell University with an interest in publicly engaged work, public humanities, and non-academic career paths.

-4) Forge connections between these humanities PhD students and sympathetic faculty who can act as mentors and advocates (especially with a view to facilitating “safe space” conversations around diverse career pathways).
+4) Forge connections between these humanities PhD students and sympathetic faculty who can act as mentors and advocates (especially with a view to facilitating “safe space” conversations around diverse career pathways.